Joe Conneely sat down to talk to one of the top young trainers in the country

 When it comes to sourcing the dogs it’s “a lot of trial and error.
 Sometimes we get dogs and they take quite a while to come to hand.”
 Freedom Epic was one of those.
 He took 10 starts for Heilbron before he got his head in front in an A2.
 It took a further three months to win an open but then the floodgates opened.
 A Steel City Cup and Northern Flat finalist, once Heilbron found the key to him, he took off.

 One that Heilbron likes for the future is Untold Ruffiya.
-A January 23 son of Droopys Sydney, he is out of Queen Lilly and has made a promising start to his trials at Newcastle. “he did 16.83 1st look at Newcastle, backed it up with a 16.91. he looks exciting, could be a real nice pup, he’d be Romford (Puppy Cup) bound I’d say.”
+A January 23 son of Droopys Sydney, he is out of Queen Lucy and has made a promising start to his trials at Newcastle.
+“He did 16.83 1st look at Newcastle, and backed it up with a 16.91.
+He looks exciting, could be a real nice pup, he’d be Romford (Puppy Cup) bound I’d say.”

 The building of a team